Ensembl/ensembl-client/doc/blast/0003-BLAST-input-parameters.md

 ## Known issues

-Job fails for certain combinations of gap open and extension penalties and mismatch score parameters.
-We need to implement rules for these for different blast programs.
+Job can fail for a number of reasons, for exampe certain combinations of gap open and extension penalties and mismatch score parameters are incompatible with BLAST itself.
+Until we have clarity on how these might be prevented and reported by other components of the system we have chosen to not prevent their submission and to show a generic error message when they are.

 ## Future developments

-Option to run REPEATMASKER may be added in the future.
+Option to run REPEATMASKER on input sequences may be added in the future.